 Zashin continued, "Some anti-inflammatories such as Salsalte (a non-acetylated aspirin), low dose Celebrex, diclofenac (Voltaren) and meloxicam (Mobic) may be less likely to cause bleeding.
 Another interaction is that some NSAIDs interfere with the anti-platelet effect of aspirin (which is how it helps prevent stroke or heart attack).
 Studies have shown that ibuprofen appears to alter the anti-platelet effect of aspirin -- but diclofenac, meloxicam and Celebrex do not."

 Other Treatment Options

-Other options in place of NSAIDs to treat arthritis pain in patients on low-dose aspirin include analgesics such as Tylenol or tramadol.
-In addition, for localized areas of pain, patients may consider over-the-counter topical creams or gels that provide a hot or cold feeling to distract (counter-irritant) the pain.
+Other options to treat arthritis pain in patients on low-dose aspirin, rather than NSAIDs, include analgesics (e.g., Tylenol or tramadol).
+In addition, for localized areas of pain, patients may consider over-the-counter topical creams or gels that provide a hot or cold feeling to distract (counterirritant) the pain.
 Wraps that provide cold or heat the hand, elbow, knee, neck and shoulder are also options.

 Monitoring Patients on Low-Dose Aspirin and an NSAID

 Zashin continued, "Monitoring patients taking NSAIDs in combination with low-dose aspirin is the same as those on NSAIDs alone.
 I typically will check a blood count (for anemia) and chemistry (liver and kidney function) 2 to 3 weeks after starting treatment then again in 8 to 10 weeks and every 3 to 6 months based on the individual patient."